uwcse510/web-cse510-sp20/angular-workspace/src/content/project.md

 This will require hands-on experience with HCI, while remaining open to different possibilities.

 Because we assume you are new to HCI research, we do not necessarily expect you to produce publishable work.
-Instead, the expectation is that you will do something _interesting_.
+Instead, the expectation is that you will do something interesting.
-It is then up to you to define _interesting_ according to what you want to accomplish in this project, while seeking appropriate feedback from staff.
+It is then up to you to define interesting according to what you want to accomplish in this project, while seeking appropriate feedback from staff.
 For example, you might choose to:

 - Design and implement a new piece of HCI technology.